pyrinas-iot/pyrinas-ble-client/Readme.md

 ## Debugging

-[ ] TODO: update this.

 In order to debug a central and peripheral mode device at the same time you have to define `PROG_SERIAL` and `PROG_PORT` in your app's Makefile.
 If you only have one programmer, you will not be able to simultaneously debug.

+To get your programmer serial plug in your J-link capable board and run `jlinkexe`:

+jlinkexe
+    SEGGER J-Link Commander V6.62a (Compiled Jan 31 2020 12:59:22)
+    DLL version V6.62a, compiled Jan 31 2020 12:59:05

+    Connecting to J-Link via USB...O.K.
+    Firmware: J-Link OB-SAM3U128-V2-NordicSemi compiled Jan 21 2020 17:30:48
+    Hardware version: V1.00
+    S/N: 581758669
+    License(s): RDI, FlashBP, FlashDL, JFlash, GDB
+    VTref=3.300V

+    Type "connect" to establish a target connection, '?' for help J-Link>

+Find the **S/N** area.
+This is your serial number!

 To simultaneously debug, make sure that `PROG_PORT` is set to different values for each app you have.
 (Good port numbers are 19020, 19021, etc)

 Then, run these in two separate windows.
-You do not need to view them.
+The window you'll care about is the window that `make rtt` is run in.

 ```
 make debug
 make rtt
 ```

-Open a pair of windows for each project you want see debug out put for.
+You'll have to do this for each project you want to debug.
 ## Uninstalling Toolchain or SDK

 1. Run `make sdk_clean` for the SDK